EESSI/eessi-bot-software-layer/README.md

 > (only readable+writable by the file owner) or the signing will likely fail.
 > [!NOTE]
 > Wrt to the JSON-like format, make sure commas are only used for separating elements
-> or parsing/loading the json will likely fail.
-Also, the whole value should start
+> and that there is no trailing comma on the last element, or parsing/loading the json
-> at a new line and be indented as shown above.
+> will likely fail.
+Also, the whole value should start a new line and be indented as shown
+> above.
 > [!NOTE]
 > As shown in the example, use double quotes for all keys and values.